hetalang/hetalang.github.io/CONTRIBUTING.md

 List of supporting tools can be found on [implemented](implemented) page.

 - Use **Issues** and **Pull requests** in the particular repository.
-- Let us know if you are developing the tool based on Heta-based packages.
+- Let us know if the Heta project helps you to develop model or tool.

 ## Most critical